 With 79% of online readers strictly skimming their content today, we can safely assume that people crave writing that gets to the point and gets to it early.

-Whether it’s an article or an internal wiki post, people want to consume it as fast as possible.
+Whether it’s an article or a knowledge sharing post, people want to consume it as fast as possible.
 As a result, if your content can’t cut to the chase, your readers will likely bounce to the next article that will.
 In fact, according to research from Nielsen, websites only have 10-20 seconds to grab a user’s attention.

 However, there is a silver lining that you can pluck from that unfavorable statistic.
 Namely, communicating a key takeaway right away can potentially hold your audience’s attention for the entire duration of your article.